Daisy Burrell: Early career

 Also in 1915, Burrell played the title role of Cinderella in the pantomime, with the Illustrated Sporting and Dramatic News commenting that “the Cinderella of Miss Daisy Burrell contributes very much, for she is a sweet and attractive little heroine...
 As a spectacle, her adventures are all prettiness and daintiness.”

 Marriages

 In October 1912, under her name at birth of Daisy Ratton, Burrell married T. W. G. Carleton (1887–1957), of Stoke Newington, who was then a commercial traveller.
 During the First World War, he was commissioned into the Royal Horse Artillery, serving with it until April 1920.
-In 1919, Burrell filed a petition for the restitution of conjugal rights, and in 1920 she petitioned for divorce.
+In 1919, Burrell filed a petition for the restitution of conjugal rights, and in 1920 she petitioned for a divorce.
 By 1924 they were divorced, and in the spring of that year at Holborn Carleton married secondly Dorothy Knight, otherwise Hunt.